uva-cs/dsa2/pa/pa3/index.md

 Note that a shift from 1-3 and another shift from 3-5 overlaps, as there is a TA present from 1 pm to 5 pm.
 But a shift from 1-3 and another from 4-6 do *not* overlap -- a TA is present from 1 pm to 3 pm and then from 4 pm to 6 pm, but not from 3 pm to 4 pm.

 Given a set of requests of this form, create a *greedy* algorithm that can combine the TA shift requests into a single TA office hours schedule.
+This algorithm must run in $\Theta(n \log n)$ time.

 ### Changelog